By Evaggelos Vallianatos

 A Greek ecumene

 Alexander’s successors spread Hellenic (not Hellenic-like or Hellenistic) civilization throughout Asia and the Middle East while uniting Greece for the first time.

 The rapid expansion of the Greek world gave an opportunity to Greeks to earn a good living almost everywhere.

 Alexander’s vision of Greek ideas and culture spreading East and West triumphed for several centuries.

 Strabo, a Greek geographer whose life covered the violent transformation of the Roman Republic to the Roman Empire, 63 BC to 23 AD, visited Alexandria.
-He was impressed by its wide streets crossing each other at right angles, suitable for horses and carriages.
+He was impressed by its wide streets intersecting at right angles, suitable for horses and carriages.

 Alexandria, Strabo said, had “magnificent” public buildings and palaces that covered a fourth to a third of the city.
 Alexandria was also “full of dedications and sanctuaries.”
 The Gymnasium was the most beautiful building in Alexandria.
 The length of its porticoes was around 175 meters.

 Another Greek writer, Athenaios, who lived in the second century, quotes a book on Alexandria written by Kallixeimos of Rhodes.
-Kallixeimos, 210 – 150 BC, described the great procession of 279 BC.
+Kallixeimos, 210 to 150 BC, described the great procession of 279 BC.

 This was a procession of wealth and power the likes of which were rare in any time in the ancient world.
 The display of unfathomable riches was the work of Ptolemy II Philadelphos.

 Alexandrians must have been astonished by the exotic animals, carriages full of representatives of the gods, 57,600 soldiers and 23,200 cavalry, and huge amounts of gold in statues, jewelry, and decorations.